 Washington, D.C.
-20549

-FORM 10-K
+20549 FORM 10-K

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the fiscal year ended December 31, 2023

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\ to \\\\\

-Commission file number 1-5975

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation of organization)

-(I.R.S.
-Employer Identification No.)

-500 West Main Street, Louisville, Kentucky 40202

-(Address of principal executive offices, and zip code)

-Registrant's telephone number, including area code: (502) 580-1000

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of exchange on which registered Common stock, \$0.16 2/3 par value HUM New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\square$ No $\square$

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer $\checkmark$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+☑ ANNUAL REPORT PURSUANT TO S SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 193 34 Fo or the fiscal year ended December 31, or , 2024 ☐ TRANSITION REPORT PURSUANT E SECURITIES EXCHANGE ACT OF F 1934 r the transition period from to 1701 Commission file number 1-5975 7 HUMANA INC å Exact name of registrant as specified in its cha Delaware : 61-0647538 West Main Street, Louisville, Kentuck (Address of principal executive offices, and zip of telephone number, including area code: (502) 580-1000 Securities registered pursuant to Section 12(b) Title of each class Trading Symbol Name of exchange on which registered Common stock, \$0.16 2/3 par value New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a we ell-known seasoned issuer, as defined in n Rule 405 of the Securities Act.
+Yes ☑ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Sect ion 13 or Section 15(d) of the Act.
+Yes □ No ☑ Indicate by check mark whether the registrar Exchange Act of 1934 during the preceding 1 and (2) has been subject to such filing requires 2 months (or for such shorter period that at the registrant was required to file such Indicate by check mark whether the registra pursuant to Rule 405 of Regulation S-T (§ 232 registrant was required to submit such files).
+2.405 of this chapter) during the preced Indicate by check mark whether the registra reporting company, or an emerging growth reporting company," and "emerging growth co company.
+See the definitions of "large e accelerated filer," "accelerated filer," Large accelerated filer ✓ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by complying with any new or revised financial a Indicate by check mark whether the registrant of its internal control over financial reporting public accounting firm that prepared or issued g under Section 404(b) of the Sarbanes- If securities are registered pursuant to Section registrant included in the filing reflect the corruption. nts of the Indicate by check mark whether any of those compensation received by any of the registran Indicate by check mark whether the registrant is a shall company (as defined in Pula 12h-2 of the Eychange Act) Ves □ No

-The aggregate market value of voting stock held by non-affiliates of the Registrant as of June 30, 2023 was \$55,096,895,366 calculated using the average price on June 30, 2023 of \$445.24 per share.
+The aggregate market value of voting stock held by non-affiliates of the Registrant as of June 30, 2024 was \$45,549,515,606 calculated using the average price on June 30, 2024 of \$379.29 per share.

-The number of shares outstanding of the Registrant's Common Stock as of January 31, 2024 was 120,653,315.
+The number of shares outstanding of the Registrant's Common Stock as of January 31, 2025 was 120,644,737.